Mlaiel/iacherie/docs/reports/CRITICAL_TESTS_IMPLEMENTATION_REPORT.md

 - ✅ Security testing framework in place
 - ✅ Integration workflows validated

-The critical testing infrastructure is now in place, providing the essential quality validation needed for confident production deployment of the Ainflue platform.
+The critical testing infrastructure is now in place, providing the essential quality validation needed for confident production deployment of the IA Chérie platform.